vi-kon/laravel-auth/README.md

 | Type      | Name     | Description                     | Database                                      |
 | --------- | -------- | ------------------------------- | --------------------------------------------- |
 | BelongsTo | `user()` | User relation for query builder | many to many relation with `user_roles` table |

+## License

+This package is licensed under the MIT License